-Key assumptions 2020 2019
+Key assumptions 2021 2020

-Revenue growth rate 2.1% - 4% 2.1%
+Revenue growth rate 2.0% - 4% 2.1% - 4%

-Discount rate 11.5% 10.5%
+Discount rate 11.1% - 11.8% 11.5%

-During the year ended 2020, revenue declined significantly due to the emergence of COVID-19, which led to air travel restrictions and a reduction in operations.
-However, the Company expects to achieve an average of 2.1% - 4% increase in revenue during the forecasted period assuming that the overall recovery expectations of returning to pre-COVID-19 levels remain.
+During the year ended 2020, revenue had declined significantly due to the emergence of COVID-19, However, due to gradual resumption of domestic and international flights during 2021, the Company expects to achieve an average of 2% to 4% increase in revenue during the forecasted period assuming that the overall recovery expectations of returning to pre-COVID-19 levels remain.
 Management believes that such growth rate does not exceed the long-term average growth rate for the market in which it operates.